Mirkomol/CRM_PROJECT/README.md

 # django_project

-Here is Django Crm Project
+Here you will see Crm Project